cliffano/bagofholding/README.md

 Bag Of Holding is an uncursed bag of various Node.js utility functions.

-This is an extract of the repetitive parts from various Node.js modules I've written.
-It contains convenient utilities for command-line tools, unit test mock objects, and data manipulation.
+This is an extract of the reusable parts from various Node.js modules I've written.
+It contains convenient utilities for command-line tools, unit test mock functions, and data manipulation.

 Installation
 ------------

     npm install bagofholding

-or specify as a dependency in package.json file:
+or as a dependency in package.json file:

     "dependencies": {
       "bagofholding": "x.y.z"